 SECTION 26.
-Regulation and Licensing of Solicitors and Canvassers a.
+Regulation and Licensing of Solicitors and Canvassers

+- a.
 It shall be unlawful for any solicitor or canvasser as defined in this bylaw to engage in such business within the town of Stow without first obtaining a license therefor in compliance with the provisions of this bylaw.
 A reasonable fee shall be charged for the issuance of such license.
 The provisions of this bylaw shall not apply to any person engaged in the soliciting for charitable, benevolent, fraternal, religious or political activities, nor any person exempt under Chapter 101 of the Mass.
 General Laws, nor to any person duly licensed under Chapter 101 of the Mass.
-General Laws, nor to any person exempt by any other General Law, nor shall this bylaw be construed to prevent route salesmen or other persons having established customers, to whom they make periodic deliveries, from calling upon such customers or from making calls upon prospective customers to solicit an order for future deliveries.
+General Laws, nor to any person shaving established customers, to whom they make periodic deliveries, from calling upon such customers or from making calls upon prospective customers to solicit an order for future deliveries.
 Persons engaged in unlawful solicitation and canvassing may be subject to arrest without a warrant.
-A fine not to exceed two hundred dollars (\$200.00) may be assessed for violations. (amended 5/9/2007)
+A fine not to exceed two hundred dollars (\$200.00) may be assessed for violations. (amended 5/9/2007) - b.

-b.
 Definition